Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 The honest answer depends on what drew you to Otterbein in the first place.

-- If you wanted the OhioHealth Grant Medical Center clinical experience → Look at Ohio University’s OhioHealth-affiliated program.
+- If you valued the OhioHealth Grant Medical Center clinical pipeline: Look at Ohio University’s OhioHealth-affiliated program.
 Same clinical network, different academic home.

-- If you wanted a smaller private university feel → Ursuline College or Lourdes University most closely match Otterbein’s institutional size and culture.
+- If you wanted a smaller private-university feel: Ursuline College or Lourdes University most closely match Otterbein’s institutional size.

-- If you wanted the best value → University of Akron has consistently been Ohio’s most affordable path.
+- If you wanted the best in-state value: The University of Akron has consistently been Ohio’s most affordable path.

 Frequently Asked Questions